Autophagy and Mitophagy

 |Shown are comparable regions of mouse hearts stained with anti-CD31 to label capillaries.
 The control animal received saline injections (S-P) and shows a normal capillary density, whereas the mouse that received the chemotherapy drug doxorubicin (D-P) as a pup shows fewer capillaries.
 Interestingly, coronary flow is normal under basal conditions, but the doxorubicin-exposed animals cannot increase coronary flow in response to a challenge, resulting in exercise-induced ischemia.
 This may shed light on the cardiac microvascular disease that is recognized to be more common in women and which may eventually lead to heart failure with preserved ejection fraction (HFpEF).
 Thus this animal model will allow us to examine potential therapies to reverse microvascular disease.|

 Mitochondrial Function in Health and Disease

-Using Seahorse respirometry and a variety of complementary approaches, we are analyzing mitochondrial function in various disease states.
-We are just beginning a study of mitochondrial alterations in biopsies from heart transplant patients, with the goal of identifying early markers that will predict graft rejection.
+Using Seahorse respirometry and a variety of complementary approaches, the Gottlieb Laboratory is analyzing mitochondrial function in various disease states.
+We are studying mitochondrial alterations in biopsies from heart transplant patients, with the goal of identifying early markers that will predict graft rejection.
 This work is done in collaboration with Lawrence Czer, MD, and the heart transplant team.